Fark looks weird on my computer.

 March 1, 2018.

 We didn't earlier due to many ad networks not supporting SSL until recently.
-BareFark disables ads, so it also enabled SSL.
+BareFark disables ads, so it also enabled SSL prior to that date.
 But now SSL is always enabled for everyone.

 We send a lot of traffic to other sites, obviously.
 It's generally a good courtesy to let those sites know where the traffic comes from, so they know who to thank (or blame).
 Usually, that's accomplished by your web browser sending a "Referrer:" header to the target site, letting them know where the click originated from.